Fort-la-Latte: Description

-The castle is provided with two gatehouses, one opening onto the barbican, the other onto the courtyard of the castle; each has its own drawbridge.
-In the courtyard, there is a water tank, a chapel, various defensive features and installations (in particular the locations of the gun batteries) and of course the keep.
+The castle has two gatehouses, one opening onto the barbican, the other onto the courtyard of the castle; each has its own drawbridge.
+In the courtyard, there is a water tank, a chapel, various defensive features and installations (in particular the locations of the gun batteries), and of course the dungeon.

 On the way to the castle, there is a small menhir which, according to legend, is "the tooth" or "the finger" of Gargantua.